IESE Insight

 AI’s ability to analyze vast amounts of data, predict trends and give insights brings a new level of sophistication — and potential risk — to organizational processes.
 This shift creates a unique challenge: While AI can speed up routine tasks and even some high-level functions, it still requires human judgment to ensure its use aligns with organizational goals, ethical standards and nuanced decision-making.
 As a result, the role of a manager is beginning to shift more toward cognitive and interpersonal skills.

 That’s because AI systems are not “set and forget.”
 They require constant tuning, monitoring and ethical judgment, adding new complexity to the workplace.
-Managers are now in a situation where they need to navigate this new landscape and are expected to excel in areas such as data analysis, creativity and problem-solving.
+Managers are now in a situation where they need to navigate this new landscape and are expected to excel in certain key areas.

 This shift in demand for managers with these skills is reflected in compensation.
 Companies adopting AI tend to offer higher salaries for these managerial roles, indicating the growing value placed on them.